 - Turn the air vent flow toward your face.

 If you have motion sickness on a boat, try these tips:

-You can use medication to control your symptoms, but people who travel often may want to learn to control, and prevent, symptoms.
+You can use medication to control your symptoms.
+If you travel often, you may want to learn to control, and prevent symptoms.
 Mind-body practices, such as cognitive-behavioral therapy and biofeedback, may help.
 Other alternatives include: